htl-anichstrasse/htl-catcher/README.md

     <br/>
     <a href="https://play.google.com/store/apps/details?id=tirol.htlanichstrasse.htlcatcher">Download</a>
     ·
-    <a href="https://github.com/htl-anichstrasse/HTLCatcher/issues">Report Bug</a>
+    <a href="https://github.com/htl-anichstrasse/htl-catcher/issues">Report Bug</a>
     ·
-    <a href="https://github.com/htl-anichstrasse/HTLCatcher/issues">Request Feature</a>
+    <a href="https://github.com/htl-anichstrasse/htl-catcher/issues">Request Feature</a>
   </p>
 </p>

 ## About the project
-HTLCatcher is a Flappy-Bird-inspired Android Game developed by students of the higher technical college HTL Anichstraße in Innsbruck, Austria.
+HTL Catcher is a Flappy-Bird-inspired Android Game developed by students of the higher technical college HTL Anichstraße in Innsbruck, Austria.
 The app was made for the college's open day to show potential new students what they can expect to learn at HTL Anichstraße.

 # Screenshots